ArCS-FNAL/.github/profile/README.md

 # ArCS
-## Argon detector with Charge Separation
+ArCS (Argon detector with Charge Separation) is a an R&D experiment at Fermilab developing a magnetized LArTPC detector.